J-Wendoh/Edunexa-cli-project-p3-python/README.md

 Welcome to the EduNexa CLI project!
 This project aims to provide a command-line interface (CLI) for managing courses, institutions, and users within the EduNexa platform.

-Author:
-This application project was compiled by Joanne Wendoh as a school project.

 ## CLI Script

 ### `lib/cli.py`